Duxah/FreePCB-2/README.md

 * The netlist generated from the schematic editor is automatically loaded in the PCB editor by clicking the YES button

+* In the footprint of a part, you can place a cutout in the board.
+Wherever you move the part, the cut will move with it.
+Press F1 to add a cut

 `Schematic Constructor-1.3:`

 * Added a page comparison option to the PROJECT menu.
 The partlists and netlists on similar pages can be compared and then the differences can be displayed in the listbox.
 Double click on the list allows you to jump to the object.
 Double click on the list allows you to jump to the object